UK leaves coronavirus lifeline for workers in place for 4 more months

 But at about 8 billion pounds a month, its cost is around two-thirds of what Britain spends on public health services.
 Sunak said that from August, employers currently using the scheme would be allowed to bring furloughed employees back part-time, something business groups had been calling for, to allow them to slowly get back up to speed.

-But he also told companies they would have to start sharing the cost of the scheme from August.
+But he also told companies they would have to start sharing the cost of the scheme from August although the government would still take on "the lion's share" of the cost.
 The United Kingdom is racking up new debt at a furious pace: it is due to issue 180 billion pounds of government debt between May and July, more than previously planned for the entire financial year.

 Its debt mountain exceeds $2.5 trillion and its public sector net borrowing could reach 14% of gross domestic product this year, the biggest single-year deficit since World War Two.
 MORE INFORMATION